yoance/DrivenData_FluShotLearning/README.md

 2. Naive Bayes, and
 3. Gradient Boosting Machine.

-Included in the projects are
+Included in the project are
 - exploratory data analysis,
 - preprocessing,
 - feature selection using statistical methods,